- Written by Dr.Mehmet Demircioglu

 A successful transplant can also look less satisfying later if hair loss progresses behind it.
 This is not exactly failure, but it can be disappointing if the patient was not prepared.
 I try to prevent this by explaining the future pattern before surgery, not after the patient becomes worried.

 First, check the timing.
 At four months, low density is usually too early to judge.
 At six months, many patients are still improving.
 At twelve months, the front is usually much more mature, while the crown may still continue.
-The page about low density at four months because that fear is very common.
+My page about low density at four months explains why that fear is so common.

 If the result is mature and still thin, the next step is diagnosis.
 Is the problem low graft survival.
 Is it poor distribution.
 Is it hair caliber.
 Is it ongoing native thinning.
 Is it lighting and styling.
 A second surgery may help some patients, but only if the donor area can safely support it.
-A thin result should not be treated automatically with more grafts.
+More grafts are not always the answer to a thin result.

 Lifestyle does not usually change the genetic destiny of transplanted grafts in a simple way, but it can affect healing, inflammation, scalp health, and native hair.
 Smoking is one of the clearest concerns because it can reduce blood flow and interfere with wound healing.
 I take this seriously, especially in the early recovery period.